Optimizing wheel loader performance -- an end-to-end approach: Method

-We estimate the transportation time and work consumption between the load receiver $\bm{x}^\text{dump}$ and a dig location $\bm{x}^\text{dig}$ by numerical integration of an assumed equation of motion for the wheel loader along the two V-turn paths involved in each loading cycle.
+A loading cycle involves moving the wheel loader back and forth between the pile and the load receiver in a V-shaped pattern connecting the dump location $\bm{x}^\text{dump}$ and dig location $\bm{x}^\text{dig}$.
+We estimate the transportation time and work by numerical integration of an assumed equation of motion for the wheel loader, including its motor strength, variable mass, and rolling resistance.
 For generating the V-turn paths, we use cubic B-splines \cite{piegl1996nurbs}.
+In narrow spaces, Dubins curves may be the preferred choice to ensure that the vehicle's minimum turning radius is respected \cite{dubins1957curves}.
 Each V-turn path is formed by the combination of two spline curves.
 V-turn-1 is composed of the splines connecting $\bm{x}^\text{dump}\to \bm{x}^\text{V1}$ and $\bm{x}^\text{V1} \to\bm{x}^\text{dig}$ with condition that the ingoing and outgoing directions should match in the switch back point $\bm{x}^\text{V1}$.
 Similarly, V-turn-2 is composed of two splines connecting $\bm{x}^\text{dig}\to \bm{x}^\text{V2}$ and $\bm{x}^\text{V2} \to\bm{x}^\text{dump}$.
 See Fig.~\ref{fig:spline_curve} for an illustration.

 To compute the splines, we follow the method and notations of \cite{MAEKAWA2010350}.
 The path to be found is represented by five control points, $\{ \bm{p}_i\}_{i=0}^5$.
 These are obtained by solving the following equation system